 The Configuration directory is critical as this contains all the mailbox, domain and post office lookup data for each container in your system, if this is lost then you cannot recover from a data loss.

-A basic utility is included .
+A basic utility is included with MailEnable for backup purposes.
 The MEBackup utility has a graphical interface and also provides the following command parameters:

 /BACKUP - automated backup (no user interface)